junxit/us-congress-bills-113/metadata.md

 - 2014-05-30 — Introduced in House
 - 2014-05-30 — Introduced in House
 - 2014-05-30 — Referred to the House Committee on Oversight and Government Reform.
+- 2014-06-10 — Considered under suspension of the rules. (consideration: CR H5201-5203)
+- 2014-06-10 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+608.
+- 2014-06-10 — Mr. Issa moved to suspend the rules and agree to the resolution, as amended.
+- 2014-06-10 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H5201)
+- 2014-06-10 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H5201)